 2. What experiences do you have that fit the position?

-Another important question to ask a candidate for an administrative assistant role is inquiring about the experience and qualifications that make them ideal for the job.
-The answer they provide will obviously depend on the qualifications listed in the job description, but this is a good general question to have them detail their skills for the job.
+Another important question to ask a candidate for a future admin assistant role is inquiring about the experience and qualifications that make them ideal for the job.
+The answer they provide will depend on the qualifications listed in the job description, but this is a good general question to have them detail their experiences that make them fit for the job.

 This question should open the door to other questions that dig deeper on each of these experiences.
-For example, if an interviewee mentions they worked six months as an assistant during an internship in college, ask them what they did on a day-to-day basis during that position.
+For example, if an interviewee mentions they worked six months as an assistant during an internship in college, ask them what they did on a day-to-day basis during that position (if they didn’t volunteer that information themselves).

 “I have a degree in business administration, and I have previous experience working as an administrative assistant at the dean’s office in college.
 During that time, I helped the payroll team process reimbursements, schedule catering for events, and connect with the marketing department on how to communicate events promoted by the dean were happening around campus.”